jbolda/mountebank-proxy-to-github/README.md

 - go: `1.16`

 1. install nodejs packages via `npm install` (note it runs patch-package as well)
-2. adjust Github PAT in `main.go` if needed
+2. adjust Github PAT in `main.go` if needed, this needs the permission for `repo: public_repo`.

 # setup and running